Veg Kofta Recipe

 8. Make small to medium sized balls from this veggie mixture.
 If you are not able to shape into balls, then add some water and make a pakora batter consistency.
 Then fry like the way pakoras are fried.

-9. Heat oil for deep frying in a pan.
+9. Heat oil for deep frying in a stainless steel pan.
 Add a small tiny piece of the veggie ball and see if it breaks in oil or not.
 If it breaks or bursts in oil, then add more besan.
 The amount of besan to be added depends on the moisture content in the veggies.
 If using vegetables with high water content like bottle gourd (lauki), cabbage, zucchini or pumpkin etc, then add some salt in the grated veggies.
 Mix very well and keep aside for 15 to 20 minutes.
 Then squeeze the excess water.
 Keep this water and add later to the gravy.

 10. If the veggie ball does not break, then you can easily start frying them.
 Keep the flame to medium and gently slid the veggie kofta balls in the hot oil.